astronomer/docs/astro/manage-connections-variables.md

 ### Airflow UI

 The quickest way to create Airflow connections and variables is through the Airflow UI.
 This experience is the same for both local Airflow environments and Astro Deployments.
-Astronomer recommends this method if you're just getting started with Airflow, you want to get your DAGs running quickly, or if you want to export connections in a URI/JSON format
+Astronomer recommends this method if you're just getting started with Airflow, you want to get your DAGs running quickly, or if you want to export connections in a URI/JSON format.

 #### Benefits

 - The UI has features for correctly formatting and testing your connections.
-- You can export your variables from the Airflow UI, as well as import them to the Airflow UI from a JSON file.
+- You can export your variables from the Airflow UI to a JSON file and import them to the Airflow UI from a JSON file.
 - Connections and variables are encrypted and stored in the Airflow metadata database.

 #### Limitations